repository-service-tuf/repository-service-tuf-api/docs/source/guide/Docker_README.md

 This variable receives a list separetad by `:`.

-An endpoint can be given `/api/v1/targets`
+You can disable a whole endpoint.
+For example:
+`RSTUF_DISABLED_ENDPOINTS = "/api/v1/targets"`

-Note: It will be disabled all methods and all paths GET `/api/v1/targets`, POST `/api/v1/targets`, POST `/api/v1/targets/publish` etc.
+Will disable all methods and all paths  related to v1 `targets`:
+GET `/api/v1/targets`, POST `/api/v1/targets`, POST `/api/v1/targets/publish` etc.

-It is possible to disable specific method endpoint given `{'POST'}/api/v1/targets/publish`.
+It is possible to disable a specific method endpoint with:
+`{'POST'}/api/v1/targets/publish`.

-Note: If you give both `RSTUF_DISABLE_ENDPOINTS={'POST'}/api/v1/targets/publish:/api/v1/targets` the `/api/v1/targets` has higher weigh and will disable all
+Note: If you give both `RSTUF_DISABLE_ENDPOINTS={'POST'}/api/v1/targets/publish:/api/v1/targets` then the `/api/v1/targets` has a higher priority and will disable all v1 targets related endpoints.

-A list can be given as example bellow `RSTUF_DISABLE_ENDPOINTS={'POST'}/api/v1/bootstrap/:/api/v1/metadata/:/api/v1/token/:{'DELETE'}/api/v1/targets/`
+A list can be given as shown in the example bellow:
+`RSTUF_DISABLE_ENDPOINTS={'POST'}/api/v1/bootstrap/:/api/v1/metadata/:/api/v1/token/:{'DELETE'}/api/v1/targets/`